 A power-down is the immediate reduction in the number of operating energy sources from all firing to some smaller number.
 A shutdown is the immediate cessation of firing of all energy sources.
-The arrays will be immediately powered down whenever a marine mammal is sighted approaching close to or within the applicable safety zone of the full arrays but is outside or about to enter the applicable safety zone of the single mitigation source.
+The arrays will be immediately powered down whenever a marine mammal is sighted approaching close to or within the applicable exclusion zone of the full arrays but is outside or about to enter the applicable exclusion zone of the single mitigation source.
 If a marine mammal is sighted within the applicable safety zone of the single mitigation airgun, the entire array will be shut down (i.e., no sources firing).
-Although MMOs will be located on the bridge ahead of the center of the airgun array, the shutdown criterion for animals ahead of the vessel will be based on the distance from the bridge (vantage point for MMOs) rather than from the airgun array-a precautionary approach.
-For marine mammals sighted alongside or behind the airgun array, the distance is measured from the array.

-Following a power-down or shutdown, operation of the airgun array will not resume until the marine mammal has cleared the applicable safety zone.
+Following a power-down or shutdown, operation of the airgun array will not resume until the marine mammal has cleared the applicable exclusion zone.
 The animal will be considered to have cleared the safety zone if it:

-- Is visually observed to have left the safety zone; - Has not been seen within the zone for 15 min in the case of small odontocetes and pinnipeds; or - Has not been seen within the zone for 30 min in the case of mysticetes.
+- Is visually observed to have left the exclusion zone; - Has not been seen within the zone for 15 min in the case of small odontocetes and pinnipeds; or - Has not been seen within the zone for 30 min in the case of mysticetes and larger odontocetes (include killer whales and beluga whales).